Claudia Dell: Hollywood

-B-movies

-Dell bounced back at Universal Pictures in Destry Rides Again (1932), which starred cowboy actor Tom Mix.
-In 1935, she played the heroine in the serial The Lost City.
-Other 1930s films in which she appeared included Algiers (1938) and We're in the Legion Now!
-(1936).
-By the close of the 1930s, she was reduced to playing minor roles, and the 1940s continued her career decline.
-She was cast in low-budget productions like Black Magic (1944), a Charlie Chan series movie.
-Also in 1944, she was in "Meeting at Midnight", another Charlie Chan movie.
-She had a part in Call of the Jungle (1944), a jungle adventure from Monogram Pictures that showcased stripper Ann Corio.
+In 1930, Dell was signed by Warner Brothers to appear in the film Sweet Kitty Bellairs.

+Shortly after, Al Jolson reportedly demanded that she play opposite him in Big Boy (1930).
+She was then cast in River's End (1930).

+She appeared in over 30 films until her film career ended in 1944.

+In February 1931 Dell signed with RKO, two months after obtaining a release from her contract with Warner Bros.
+RKO vice-president William K. LeBaron said that the studio planned to cast her in leading-lady roles until her name became more established with the public.

-Radio
+Radio and television

 After her film career faltered, Dell was under contract for five years with RKO and did many Lux Radio Theater programs for Cecil B. DeMille and Orson Welles.
-She had her own television show in New York, titled Leave It to the Girls.
+She had her television show in New York, titled Leave It to the Girls.

 In the early 1970s, Dell had a syndicated radio program that aired in the Midwest titled The Claudia Dell Show.
-She wrote a syndicated column for eight years, and in 1973, completed a collaboration with English author Helga Moray.
+She wrote a syndicated column for eight years and, in 1973, completed a collaboration with English author Helga Moray.
 This was for a television script considered for the Theater of the Week program.

 Personal life

 Dell and Phillip G. Offin married when she was 17.
-She obtained a divorce from him two years later in 1930.
+She obtained a divorce from him two years later, in 1930.
 On December 29, 1934, Dell married theatrical agent Edward Silton.
 She gave her age as 22.
 They later divorced.
 She married retired chewing gum manufacturer Daniel Emmett in 1947.

 Modeling instructor

-She worked as a receptionist in a beauty shop in Hollywood and made appearances in early television dramas.
-In 1973, she became the student director of the John Robert Powers School of Charm and Modeling in Sherman Oaks, California and Woodland Hills Promenade.
+She worked as a receptionist in a Hollywood beauty shop and appeared in early television dramas.
+In 1973, she became the student director of the John Robert Powers School of Charm and Modeling in Sherman Oaks, California, and Woodland Hills Promenade.
 Previously, she worked for 12 years as director of the John Robert Powers School in Beverly Hills, California.
-Dell said "There is no better work than being able to be associated with a school which helps mold young people for the future and one that gives a whole new dimension to a woman's life."
+Dell said "There is no better work than being associated with a school which helps mold young people for the future and one that gives a whole new dimension to a woman's life."